daniel-maiorano/Digitech/README.md

 # Digitech

 What you will find here:
-#LUA
+# Jeti
-The LUA apps for Digitech devices related to Jeti Radios
+Files related to Jeti radios (LUA apps, firmwares, device explorer files..)